The Passion of the Christ

 Reviewed by Jeffrey J. Harrison

-What an event!—not only the movie itself, but the impact this film has had around the world!
+What an event!—not only the movie itself, but the impact it has had around the world!
 For months, claims and counterclaims in the media made this film, as well as Christianity and the gospels, a topic of conversation.
 Churches bought blocks of tickets for evangelistic purposes.
 Web sites and pamphlets attracted people to the truth behind the movie.
 And the film itself, originally expected to be a flop, became a “must see” film, one of the top grossing movies of all time!

 This was the first contact of hundreds of thousands of people with the gospel—or at least with an essential part of the gospel.
 Claims of anti-Semitism attracted large audiences in the Moslem world, where the movie was allowed uncensored, despite the fact that it presented Jesus as crucified, a fact long denied by the Moslem religion.
 For so many Moslems to see this film was nothing less than a miracle of God’s grace, bringing the heart of the gospel to the Moslem world: Jesus Christ crucified and raised from the dead!

 Even the making of the movie was an incredible story.
-The actor who plays Jesus (James Caviezel) was struck by lightning, not just once, but twice.
+The actor who plays Jesus, James Caviezel, was struck by lightning, not just once, but twice.
 He caught pneumonia from hours of shooting in a cold Italian winter wearing nothing but a loincloth and body make-up.
 And he was injured in an accident during the whipping sequence.

-Finally--a Jewish Jesus!
+Finally—a more Jewish Jesus!

 As for the movie itself, it was certainly the most gripping and realistic Jesus movie I have ever seen.
 What a relief to see Jesus portrayed as a manly man, and as a distinctly Jewish man.
 There was even a touch of sabra (native-born Israeli) to Jim Caviezel’s portrayal of Jesus, who was correctly called Yeshua, the Hebrew name of Jesus, throughout the film.
 The disciples, too, were for the most part believably Jewish.